These fun tuna salad pickle boats are easy to make. No cooking. Just 5 ingredients! A yummy low-carb, gluten-free snack.

-Looking for a light and tasty appetizer that’s also super easy to make?
-These tuna pickle boats are going to rock your world.
+Looking for a light and tasty snack that's also super easy to make?
+These tuna salad pickle boats are going to rock your world!

 These tuna salad pickle boats make an awesome low-carb snack, appetizer or lunch.
 Or even a light dinner.

-You can use baby pickles or full size pickles depending how you want to enjoy or serve these tuna salad filled pickle boats.
-When making these as an appetizer, I use whole baby dill pickles, cut in half and scraped out.
-However if you’re looking to make these as more of a low carb sandwich to enjoy for lunch or even dinner, then the full sized pickles would work really well for that.
+If you're looking to make these as more of a low carb sandwich to enjoy for lunch or even dinner, then full sized pickles would work really well for that.
+Choose your own size!

 All you need is 5 ingredients!